osteensco/SwitchBoard/README.md

 SwitchBoard attempts to provide a simplistic option by enabling a development environment without having to align between multiple tools.
 Multiple data pipelines can be built and orchestration managed using the SwitchBoard library all within a monorepo, or multiple if desired.

+Currently, only Python and Google Cloud are supported.
+There are plans to support other languages and cloud providers in the future.
 ## How does it work?

 SwitchBoard is comprised of four main components: **Callers**, **DataSources**, **Pipelines**, **StatusControllers**, and **a SwitchBoard**.